sreejithuvt/pleuston/README.md

 ### Run locally

 If you want to have the web app connect to a locally running instance of BigchainDB, you can do so by heading over to the [BigchainDB repository](https://github.com/bigchaindb/bigchaindb) and follow the documentation there.

+After BigchainDB is running on your machine, modify the respective config values in [`./src/config.js`](./src/config.js).

 ## Code style